Developer Guide

 When creating a Shortcut, ALIAS and TAG_NAME are case-insensitive: the methods

-checks if the value exist in storage regardless of how it is captialised.
+Model.hasAliasandModel.hasTagNamechecks if the value exist in storage regardless of how it is captialised.
 This was done to avoid confusion between different aliases set. eg. “V” and “v”.
-We still wanted to enforce case-sensitivity for commands witht/
+We still wanted to enforce case-sensitivity for commands witht/when creating custom tags to offer flexibility to the user

-to customer using put
+Add an Order to customer using put

 Implementation